digitaldesignlabs/talisman/README.md

 npm install talismanjs --save
 ```

-## Streams FTW! ##
+## Streams FTW ##
 [Streams are awesome](https://jakearchibald.com/2016/streams-ftw/), and so Talisman is built to be used as a streaming template system.
-This means you render Talisman templates to a stream, which you can then pipe to a writable stream, like `process.stdout` or `http.ServerResponse`.
+This means Talisman renders templates to a stream, which you can then pipe to a writable stream, like `process.stdout` or `http.ServerResponse`.

-If this can't work for your project, then you can call `.toString()` instead, which will returns a `Promise` for a string you can output the old-fashioned way.
+## Why Streaming? ##
+Templating systems will often wait to compute last byte of a page before sendining the first one.
+This manifests for users as a blank white screen, while they wait for our application to query the database and perform other required IO, before generating HTML for the page.

+By contrast, Talisman sends as much data as it can as soon as it can; so the user gets *something* up on their screen quickly.
+This improves the perceived performance of your application, and also means their browser can start fetching external resources sooner.
+This reduces overall page load time, as JavaScript, CSS, and images can be downloaded on the client in parallel with the database work being done on the server.

-## Usage ##
+## Syntax ##
-Talisman uses a very simple syntax, based around two key concepts: **blocks** and **variables**.
+Talisman uses a simple syntax, based around two concepts: **blocks** and **variables**.

 #### Variables ####
 Talisman allows you to define variable placeholders which will be later populated with data.
-They are enclosed by double curly braces.
-Variables can be strings, Buffers, streams, or Promises for any of these.
-If a function is set as a variable value, its return value will be used.
+They are enclosed by `{{double}} {{curly}} {{braces}}`.
+Variables can be strings, streams, Buffers, or Promises for any of these.

 ```js
 // This will output: